ShailaText – SUMMER HOLIDAY GUIDE

 We always recommend asking your local Rov where available but if not feel free to contact ShailaText.
 Our service remains active over the summer – simply text your question to 07860 017 641 for a response within four working hours.
 Please give as much detail as possible, which will ensure a speedier response to your question.
 Our guidelines online guidelines/FAQs are constantly being updated.

-- Sticking tape and strong magnet to prevent the light in the refrigerator door switching on automatically when opened
+- Sticking tape and strong magnet (click here to order from FedTech) to prevent the light in the refrigerator door switching on automatically when opened

 - Plug in time-switches